| | |

 There sickness shall be no more; not an ache nor a pain, nor any evidence of decay--not

 even the fear of such things.
+Think of all the

 pictures of comparative health and beauty of human form and feature that you have ever

 seen, and know that perfect humanity will be of still surpassing loveliness.
+The inward purity

 and mental and moral perfection will stamp and glorify every radiant countenance.
+Such will earth's

 society be; and weeping bereaved ones will have their tears all wiped away, when thus they